manabie-com/togo/README.md

 Basically just unit tests with PostgreSQL up and running: `go test -v ./... --tags=integration`

 > I did not handle setup and teardown in integration tests.
-Later attempt to should be cached, but in case it's not, you one should call `docker-compose down` and up it again every time a testing process is done.
+Later attempts should be cached, but in case it's not, you one should call `docker-compose down` and up it again every time a testing process is done.

 ### Checklist